AnaBoca/AnaBoca/README.md

 ### DEVELOPER && POET

-🌱 I have a Masters of Fine Arts in Creative Writing with an emphasis in poetry.
+🌱 I have a Masters of Fine Arts in Creative Writing with an emphasis in poetry.<br />
 🥅 2021 Goals: I want to competently use Angular, React, and Vue.
-I already know how to use React somewhat competently and am currently learning Angular.
+I already know how to use React somewhat competently and am currently learning Angular.<br />
-⚡ Fun Fact: I'll get the job eventually.
+⚡ Fun Fact: I'll get the job eventually.<br />

 ### CONNECT WITH ME